 Canada and a fair number of European countries, (for example, Albania, Bulgaria, France, Greece, Hungary, Lithuania, Poland, Switzerland, and the United Kingdom) allow dual citizenship, while most Asian countries (such as China, India, Japan, and Singapore) do not.

 Look for further information on the website of the embassy of the country in question, or talk to your consular representative.

-Because the U.S. government does not formally sanction dual citizenship, there are no particular procedures to follow if you become a naturalized U.S. citizen but want to keep your old citizenship.
+Because the U.S. government does not formally sanction dual citizenship, there are no particular procedures to follow if you become a naturalized U.S. citizen but still want to keep your old citizenship.
 No one will give you a certificate or other evidence that the U.S. government recognizes and approves your dual status.
 Your home country, however, might require more.